Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - Financials and how you’ll secure the necessary funding

-Get the numbers right and consider every expense, not just the ones before selling on Amazon (manufacturing, shipping, prep & inspecting and the import taxes costs) but also the several Amazon fees and costs.
-Fees such as referral comission per sale, FBA (Fulfillment & Storage), the uprising PPC Costs, the refunds, the cost of damaged or lost goods, etc.
+Get the numbers right and consider every expense, not just the ones before selling on Amazon (manufacturing, shipping, prep & inspecting and the import taxes costs) but also the several fees and costs.
+Fees such as referral commission per sale, FBA (Fulfillment & Storage), the uprising PPC Costs, the refunds, the cost of damaged or lost goods, etc.

 Treat it like a business, not a side hustle.
-Things have changed on Amazon in the last 5+ years.
+Things have changed in the last 5+ years.
 It’s harder to compete if you’re only in it for an hour here and an hour there.
 Draw up a business plan and map out how you’re going to start and grow your business.
 Starting blindly and without a plan will only end up wasting a lot of money for minimal return.